Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Below are some tested tips to get rid of the bad breath:

-• Stay Hydrated: Water reduces the dryness of the mouth.
+• Stay Hydrated: Drinking water helps reduce mouth dryness.
 Our saliva plays an important role in keeping our mouth hydrated.
-When we are taking more and more water the bacteria cannot thrive.
-When we sleep at night for a long hour our mouth naturally dries out and causes bad breath.
-Having a lot of water encourages saliva production which reduces the stinking mouth for sure.
+When we are taking more and more water, the bacteria cannot thrive.
+When we sleep at night for a long time, our mouth naturally dries out and causing bad breath.
+Having a lot of water encourages saliva production, which reduces bad breath.

-• Practice a good mouth cleaning system: First of all a good manual Oral Hygiene system should be followed which includes proper brushing, cleaning, and flossing.
-Apart from that, you should visit for a dental check-up every 6 months interval.
+• Practice a good mouth cleaning system: First of all, a good manual Oral Hygiene system should be followed, which includes proper brushing, cleaning, and flossing.
+Apart from that, you should visit for a dental check-up every 6 months.
 A little attention and care can save your teeth.

-• Use mouth freshener: If you are facing a bad smell in the regular course of life, you can use mouth freshener or chewing gum to avoid the same.
-Often it has been experienced that people who talk much or very less face the problem of bad breath.
+• Use mouth freshener: If you are facing a bad smell in the regular course of life, you can use a mouth freshener or chewing gum to avoid the same.
+Often, it has been experienced that people who talk much or very little face the problem of bad breath.

-• Eat more Yogurt: Hydrogen sulphide causes bad breath in the human body.
+• Eat more Yogurt: Hydrogen sulfide causes bad breath in the human body.
 Yogurt reduces the level of it and keeps bad mouth odour at bay.

-• Pineapple juice: Taking citrus fruits and juices like Pineapple juice, grapes and orange may reduce the bad mouth odour.
+• Pineapple juice: Taking citrus fruits and juices like Pineapple juice, grapes, and oranges may reduce the bad mouth odour.

-• Milk and green tea: It is suggestible to add milk and green tea to your diet if you are struggling with a stinking breath problem.
+• Milk and green tea: It is suggestible to add milk and green tea to your diet if you are struggling with a stinky breath problem.

-The reason for foul odour breath is the gum problem.
+The reason for foul breath is the gum problem.
 Plaque is the main reason for the issue.
-Plaque comes from mucus, bacteria and the unlearned food particles remain in the mouth.
+Plaque comes from mucus, bacteria, and unlearned food particles that remain in the mouth.

-Foul odour breath is the result of uncleaned mouth.
-Following a proper method of brushing, cleaning and flossing one can reduce the development of plaque.
+Foul odour breath is the result of an unclean mouth.
+Following a proper method of brushing, cleaning, and flossing, one can reduce the development of plaque.

 Special Oral Care Tips for Different Age Groups